-Victoria exudes old-world charm and fragrant and colorful flowers are everywhere.
+Victoria exudes old-world charm and fragrant, colorful flowers are everywhere.
 Founded in 1843 by James Douglas of the Hudson's Bay Company, the city was first known as Fort Victoria.
 By 1848, Vancouver Island was a British colony and Victoria was its capital.

 In 1858, Victoria was a tent city and the base for some 25,000 prospectors on their way to the Frasier River gold fields.
 When Vancouver Island was incorporated with mainland British Columbia in 1868, Victoria became the capital of the entire province.